Math

 • You can always return to ALEKS to brush up on topics you may have forgotten as you cover them in your courses.

-It is important that you take the Math Knowledge Assessment seriously to avoid unnecessary work.
+It is important that you take the Math Knowledge Check seriously to avoid unnecessary work.
 You will receive recommendations from your instructor and academic advisor based on your score.
 If you receive a score that is lower than your true knowledge or abilities, you may be asked to do additional work or attend additional meetings.
 Some instructors may require you to work towards a particular score as part of your class.

 What is Southwestern’s honor code?